microsoft/XLIFF2-Object-Model/README.md

 Core, Metadata, Glossary, and Translation Candidates Modules.

 ##Contributing
-At the moment, we aren't accepting contributions through GitHub for features or enhancements.

-In the meantime, you can help us improve the XLIFF 2.0 Object Model by filing bugs or feature requests on this repo.
+Please help us improve the XLIFF 2.0 Object Model by filing bugs or feature requests on this repo.
+You are encouraged to fork and contribute a fix via a pull request.

 ###Bug Fixes
 If you believe you've found a bug, you're encouraged to file an issue